Dawn (Andrews novel): Plot summary

 At school, Dawn is excited by the musical opportunities now opening up to her.
-Her enjoyment of music culminates in her solo song, "Somewhere over the Rainbow", at a school concert.
+Her enjoyment of music culminates in her solo song, "Over the Rainbow", at a school concert.
 Although nervous because of a prank pulled earlier by Clara Sue and her clique, Dawn draws emotional strength from the pearl necklace Sally Jean gave her earlier in the evening, which she claims are a Longchamp heirloom.

 Dawn's world comes crashing down after her solo performance at the school concert.
 Her beloved mother, Sally Jean, passes away that night.
 With the shock of this barely registered, what comes on the heels of Sally Jean's death truly changes Dawn's life forever.
 A security guard at the hospital where Sally Jean died recognizes the family, and also notices something peculiar in Dawn's appearance.
 He goes to the authorities, who perform an early morning raid of the Longchamp residence.
 Through these officers, it is revealed to Dawn that she is not Ormond and Sally Jean's biological daughter, but that she was kidnapped by them as a newborn baby, and that she is actually the daughter of Randolph and Laura Sue Cutler.

 Dawn is taken back to Cutler's Cove, Virginia, an offshoot of Virginia Beach.
 Ormond is arrested for child kidnapping.
 With no nearby relatives to come to their aid, Jimmy and Fern are placed in foster care.
 Dawn refuses to believe that Ormond kidnapped her, but the authorities prove her identity through a unique birthmark she shares with the description of the kidnapped baby.
 Dawn is appalled at the realization that the terrible Clara Sue is her sister; even worse, her boyfriend, Phillip, is actually her brother.